 Tip #4: Sprinkle lightly several times a day during hot weather until the grass is 1” tall.

 Tip #5: Avoid any type of weed control until the new grass has been mowed 4 or 5 times.

 Check with Spring-Green before lawn seeding.
-We can advise you about the best time, seed and watering for complete success.
-Find your local Spring-Green and call today.
+We can advise you regarding the best time to seed, the type of seed, and watering for complete success.
+Contact your local Spring-Green today.